iwoj/Splint/README.txt

 Installation:

+On Mac OS X just double-click the "Install (Mac)" file.

-On Mac OS X, launch Terminal, go to the directory where you found this README file and run:
+On all other platforms, copy the , launch Terminal, go to the directory where you found this README file and run:

   cp -R gimp/* "~/Library/Application Support/Gimp/"